Christmas Suite for chamber orchestra (op. 13b, 1950)

 Bertold Hummel | Christmas Suite op.
 13b | Jena Philharmonic Orchestra

-In the finale from Bertold Hummel's Christmas Suite op.
-13b, which was also the finale of the concert evening, the college presented the impressive fullness of all its orchestras and choirs.
-The repetition of this oratorio-style movement also formed the encore.
+For the finale from Bertold Hummel’s Christmas Suite, Op.
+13b – which also served as the finale of the concert evening – the ensemble showcased the impressive full complement of all its orchestras and choirs.
+A repeat of this oratorio-style movement also served as the encore.

 Foreword (Schott Music Con 256)